Supplier Management Policy

 No conflicting metals

 The Company seriously takes minerals from Congo and its surrounding countries (Sudan, Uganda, Rwanda, Burundi, United Republic of Tanzania, Zambia, Angola, and Central African Republic) or areas of conflict controlled by illegal military forces.
 The illegal mining profits made by local military forces are stolen from local citizens and result in human rights violations and environmental degradation.
 We hereby guarantee that the metals used in the products supplied by our suppliers are not sourced from Congo and its neighboring countries, as well as conflict minerals from any areas controlled by armed forces within these countries, and we continue to monitor our direct supply chain sourcing practices to avoid the use of conflicting metal raw materials.
+In 2025, we issued a ” Statement of Conflict Minerals ” to our suppliers, asking them to sign, comply with, and confirm that Sitronix will continue to conduct reasonable investigations into the source countries of minerals.
+The signing rate* reached 100%.